-Ligase selection: Our lead degraders exclusively utilize Cereblon as the E3 ligase.
-There are over 600 E3 ligases in the human proteome, of which the biology has been well characterized in no more than 50 of them.
-To our knowledge, only a limited number of E3 ligases, including Cereblon, VHL, MDM2, IAPs and ß-TRCP, are currently suitable for targeted protein degradation.
-We have chosen to focus on Cereblon as the E3 ligase target of our protein degradation approach for several reasons:

-- Extensive clinical experience with the approved drugs thalidomide, lenalidomide and pomalidomide has shown that using Cereblon can effect target degradation.
+- Investment in Cereblon: Our lead degraders exclusively utilize Cereblon as the E3 ligase.
+There are over 600 E3 ligases in the human proteome, of which the biology has been well characterized in no more than 50.
+A limited number of E3 ligases, including Cereblon, VHL, MDM2, IAPs and &-TRCP, have been reported to be suitable for targeted protein degradation.
+We have chosen to focus on Cereblon as the E3 ligase target of our protein degradation approach for several reasons: - O Extensive clinical experience with the approved drugs thalidomide, lenalidomide and pomalidomide has shown that using Cereblon can effect target degradation.
 The mechanism of action of these molecules is to degrade disease targets, specifically IKZF1 and IKZF3, by bringing them into complex with Cereblon.
 Lenalidomide and pomalidomide are both approved drugs that have served as part of the standard of care for the treatment of MM for the last 15 and seven years, respectively.
-Together, this experience clinically validates that Cereblon has been harnessed both safely and effectively by other drugs. - We have developed methods to obtain high resolution structural data with Cereblon bound to novel chemical binders, which allows us to rationally design improved binders with unique chemical features. - Cereblon is widely expressed across tissues and is present in all of the cellular compartments, including the cytoplasm and nucleus, potentially allowing for Cereblon-mediated targeted protein degradation across a wide variety of clinical settings and potential targets. - We have developed multiple distinct, proprietary Cereblon binders that we have designed for improved drug-like properties, such as enhanced oral bioavailability, solubility, permeability and stability, and all of our product candidates and programs benefit from these properties of our proprietary Cereblon binders.
+Together, this experience clinically validates that Cereblon has been harnessed both safely and effectively by other drugs. - O Cereblon is widely expressed across tissues and is present in all cellular compartments, including the cytoplasm and nucleus, potentially allowing for Cereblon-mediated targeted protein degradation across a wide variety of clinical settings and potential targets. - O We have developed multiple distinct, proprietary Cereblon binders that we have designed for improved drug-like properties, such as enhanced oral bioavailability, solubility, permeability and stability, and all of our product candidates and programs benefit from these properties of our proprietary Cereblon binders.
 Our library of Cereblon binders offers a proprietary and powerful toolkit for degrader discovery.
-This Cereblon binder toolkit enables a more modular approach to identifying and optimizing degraders, as each of these binder classes encode distinct drug-like properties and, importantly, unique "exit trajectories" from the Cereblon surface following protein degradation, which can promote better target degradation turnover.
+This Cereblon binder toolkit enables a more modular approach to identifying and optimizing degraders, as each of these binder classes encode distinct drug-like properties and, importantly, unique "exit trajectories" from the Cereblon surface following protein degradation, which can promote better target degradation turnover. - Ability to develop both MonoDAC and BiDAC degraders: Our platform provides the flexibility to address different classes of diseasecausing proteins with a tailored approach.
+For those target proteins where a binding site exists, we can develop BiDAC degraders leveraging our Cereblon toolkit.
+For target proteins where a binding site is not present or lacks sufficient specificity, such as transcription factors, we can leverage our proprietary MonoDAC library of over 4,500 compounds to screen for hits against the target.
+Once we have a confirmed hit on a target, we are able to leverage the other elements of our TORPEDO platform to optimize either a MonoDAC or a BiDAC degrader.